kkinnear/zprint/README.md

 Now you have:

-  * __Standard mode__
+  * __Default mode__
-    If you give the uberjar (or graalVM binaries) `-s` or `--standard` on the command line, they will run zprint with no external configuration.
+    If you give the uberjar (or graalVM binaries) `-d` or `--default` on the command line, they will run zprint with no external configuration.
     The default configuration is what you get, and no other options are read from anywhere.
 In particular, the `$HOME/.zprintrc` file is __not__ examined, nor is any other external configuration file.
-    No matter who runs it, running zprint with "-s" will produce the same output from the same input file.
+    No matter who runs it, running zprint with "-d" will produce the same output from the same input file.
+Note that `lein-zprint` also implements these same switches.

 #### What does zprint do?